I received gifts at my own college graduation (I was a literature major), and I gave graduation gifts to my sister, a nursing major.

 If you're in the same boat, looking for a meaningful, inexpensive gift, perhaps my advice below can help you out.
 Luckily for my sister, I actually gave her her gift on our birthday over a month early since I was moving and didn't want to lose it in the process so my gift searching is actually all said and done.
 Planning early, no matter what the circumstances is definitely a plus if you want to get them something that they will really enjoy.

-College Graduation Gift Ideas
+College Graduation Gift Ideas by Major

 One of the most important things to recognize in the college graduate's gift is the area of study that they majored in.
 My sister, for example, majored in nursing so for her graduation gift I bought her a necklace that was a heart with a nurse's hat on the top.
 She can't wear jewelry at work but I figured it would be something she could wear at the ceremony or at school to show off her snazzy degree and enable to talk to people about it since I know she is both extremely excited and very passionate about the career she's taking her first steps into.